 Obtaining the API databases requires the following:

 - Access the data utilizing SEER*Stat's Client-Server Mode.
-The data are not distributed on the SEER*Stat DVD or compressed data files.
+The data are not distributed in the downloadable compressed data files.

 Low Population Databases

 Low populations include tabulations of respondents who selected a single race on the 2000 census form (e.g. Chinese alone).
 When working with the low populations, you must use the population defining race variable in all SEER*Stat sessions.
 You can use the variable in a selection statement or as a table variable.

 High Population Databases

 High populations include those respondents that selected the race of interest either alone, or in combination with one or more other races.
 When working with the high populations, you must use the population defining race variable in all SEER*Stat sessions.
 You can use the variable in a selection statement or as a table variable.

 Race/Geography Available for Analysis and Used in NCI Publication